International Hospital Kampala: History

 IHK became operational in 2000, and was founded by Dr. Ian Clarke, a general practitioner and tropical medicine specialist, born in Northern Ireland.
 The hospital initially opened at a smaller premises in Old Kampala, before relocating to its current home in 2004.
 Since its opening in 2000, IHK has pioneered in a number of areas.
 The first open heart surgery was done at the hospital.
 It was also one of the first facilities in Uganda to do laparoscopic (keyhole) surgery.

 In 2012, IHK signed a management agreement with Fortis Hospital Group (FHG), based in Delhi, India.
 The relationship brought a number of benefits to IHK including skill sharing and training.
-In 2015, majority shares in International Medical Group were sold to CIEL Limited,a leading Mauritius-based investment holding company, through its wholly owned subsidiary CIEL Healthcare Limited (CHL).
+In 2015, majority shares in International Medical Group were sold to CIEL Limited, a leading Mauritius-based investment holding company, through its wholly owned subsidiary CIEL Healthcare Limited (CHL).

+In 2020, IHK changed ownership and rebranded as CCARE IHK.

 The services offered at IHK include the following:

 Operations

 As of April 2018, the following specialty services were available at IHK.
 The list is not exhaustive:

 Rescue services are provided within Uganda by road to a preferred health centre where possible.
 IHK's ambulances are fully equipped and are staffed with experienced medical staff able to handle minor and major emergencies.